KooiInc/es-date-fiddler/README.md

 ## What is it?
 The datefiddler library delivers an enhanced ES-Date called `DateX`.

-A `DateX` instance 'behaves' like a normal ES-Date, but it contains additional setters and getters.
+A `DateX` is a normal ES-Date, but it can use a number of additional setters and getters.
 For example, to set the date of a `DateX`, you use

 ``` ecmascript 6
 // the DateX instance is called myDate